 Child entrapment and suffocation are not problems of the past.
-Junked or abandoned appliances are still dangerous - even if they will sit for "just a few days."
-If you are getting rid of your appliance, please follow the instructions below to help prevent accidents.
+Junked or abandoned refrigerators or freezers are still dangerous - even if they will sit for "just a few days."
+If you are getting rid of your old refrigerator or freezer, please follow the instructions below to help prevent accidents.